Melbourne – St Kilda

 People flock to St Kilda for great cafes, bars or just people watching.
 Acland Street to is home to some of Melbourne’s best cake shops and many great cafes and restaurants.
 The strip has a range of great boutiques and specialty shops and there a great atmosphere with usual buskers and some interesting characters.

-Fitzroy Street runing from the bay to St Kilda Junction was one home to many of the seedier attractions in St Kilda but today it is home to dozens of restaurants including some of Melbourne’s best.
-There is plenty of al fresco dining and quiet a few great bars and nightspots.
-Day or night there are people sitting out under the wide verandahs enjoying life over a meal or a drink or two.
+Fitzroy Street running from the bay to St Kilda Junction was one home to many of the seedier attractions in St Kilda but today it is home to dozens of restaurants including some of Melbourne’s best.
+There is plenty of al-fresco dining and quiet a few great bars and nightspots.
+Day or night there are people sitting out under the wide verandas enjoying life over a meal or a drink or two.